 Fluctuations in utility power and power supply’s normal frequency can lead to unstable output and potential failure.
 Frequency variation can cause system instability, affecting data processing errors and increasing the risk of power problems.

-Inconsistent power can also lead to increased wear on power components, reducing the overall lifespan of the system.
+Inconsistent power can also lead to increased wear on power components, reducing the system’s overall lifespan.
 Choosing power supplies with constant voltage regulation helps maintain a stable output, even when input power fluctuates.
 Implementing frequency variation mitigation strategies such as power conditioners, uninterruptible power supplies (UPS), and voltage stabilisers can further enhance system stability.

 Protecting against harmonic distortion, which can cause unwanted heating and inefficiencies in electronic circuits, is crucial for maintaining reliable performance.
-Ensuring an overcurrent protection device is in place can also safeguard against unexpected spikes in input current, preventing equipment damage and reducing downtime.
+Ensuring an overcurrent protection device is in place can also safeguard against unexpected spikes in input current, helping prevent equipment damage and reduce downtime.

 9. Environmental Factors